 More than 200 million tickets were sold (at $1 per ticket) for the then-record $390 million jackpot on March 6, 2007.

-Mega Millions has awarded seven jackpots of more than $300 million, including the world's largest jackpot of $656 million.
+Mega Millions has awarded 10 jackpots of more than $300 million, including a record $656 million in March 2012, which was the world's largest jackpot until January 2016.

 It only took 68 drawings (34 weeks) for Mega Millions to sell its 1 billionth ticket on January 7, 2003.